mrshub/mrshub-website/_pages/software_contribute.md

 We will generate an [MRSHub website](https://www.mrshub.org/software) entry, and add your code to the [MRSHub GitHub account](https://github.com/mrshub).

-# What if I just want to link to my own project website/repository?
+# How do I just create an MRSHub entry for my external project?

 For larger projects, you may prefer to simply point to an existing website, or a repository where your code lives in.
 We would still love to add an entry to the [MRSHub software collection](https://www.mrshub.org/software)!
 In that case, simply follow the submission guidelines below, and make sure you point to the appropriate URL associated with your project.